Kanchuvc/Channaraju/README.md

 # Channaraju
-this is my first repositry
+this is my first kanchu